 (Maybe the tour guide should do some keyword research and find a better key phrase for more and more relevant results…)

-This example is just to show you how flexible the Twitter advanced search can be used to find exactly the conversations you are looking for!
+This example is just to show you how flexible the Twitter advanced search can be used to find exactly the conversations on Twitter that you are looking for!

-Some companies have used searches like this to set up a Twitter strategy to engage potential customers.
-Check out the example of Hilton Suggests here.
+Some companies have used searches like this to set up a Twitter lead generation strategy to engage potential customers by providing them the answer they searched for.